 Cash Collateral Account.
 The Indenture will require that the Custodian cause to be established, at such time as may be necessary for the Custodian to comply with and carry out the terms of the Indenture, the "Cash Collateral Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
 On the Closing Date, the Issuer will deliver, or cause to be delivered, the proceeds from the issuance of the Notes to the Custodian in accordance with the Securities Account Control Agreement.
 If required, the Custodian will establish sub-accounts of the Cash Collateral Account into which the Custodian will deposit or credit the various types of Collateral.
 Cash held in the Cash Collateral Account will be invested only in Eligible Investments.
 The Investment Agent will immediately invest such proceeds in Eligible Investments and will cause such Eligible Investments to be credited by the Custodian to the Cash Collateral Account.
-The Collateral in the Cash Collateral Account and any rights or proceeds derived therefrom are subject to the liens and other security interests in favor of the Indenture Trustee on behalf of the Noteholders as set forth in the Indenture, and the rights of the Issuer in respect of the Collateral are also subject to such liens and such other security interests as set forth in the Indenture
+The Collateral in the Cash Collateral Account and any rights or proceeds derived therefrom are subject to the liens and other security interests in favor of the Indenture Trustee on behalf of the Noteholders as set forth in the Indenture, and the rights of the Issuer in respect of the Collateral are also subject to such liens and such other security interests as set forth in the Indenture.

-"Eligible Investments" means each of the following investments, provided such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof: (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities, provided that such institution has a short-term issuer rating of 'A1', 'P1', 'F1+' or equivalent from an NRSRO (as defined herein), and further provided that if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'F1+' from Fitch Ratings, Inc.; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity; provided, however, that in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture provided such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
+"Eligible Investments" means each of the following investments, provided such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof: (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities, provided that such institution has a short-term issuer rating of 'A-1+', 'P1', 'F1+' or equivalent from an NRSRO (as defined herein), and further provided that if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'F1+', and further provided that if Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC Business has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'A-1+'; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity; provided, however, that in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture provided such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
 With respect to money market funds, the maturity date will be determined under Rule 2a-7 under the Investment Company Act.